What comes to mind when you hear the phrase “keyword research?”

 Google Keyword Planner is the first keyword research tool most people learn.
 It may not be the most advanced.
 It may not be the only one you should use.
 But, since it is managed by Google, it should always be in the back of your mind when using a keyword explorer.

-In addition to the keyword suggestions, pay close attention to the number of monthly searches.
-This gives you a good idea of which long tail keywords can generate the most traffic to your website based on historical user intent information.
+In the addition to keywords ideas, pay close attention to Search Volume trends.
+This gives you an idea of which keywords can generate the most traffic to your website based on historical user intent information.

 Here is how Long Tail Pro describes its tool: